-BBR is an open-source TCP network congestion optimization algorithm developed by Google, which can accelerate the access speed from visitors to your server.
-Especially for overseas servers, enabling the BBR algorithm can provide
+BBR is a TCP network congestion optimization algorithm open-sourced by Google, which can accelerate the access speed of visitors to your server.
+Especially for overseas servers, enabling the BBR algorithm can be

-Website Optimizationsome assistance.
+Website OptimizationIt is somewhat helpful.
 Here, Naiba will use the CentOS7 system to demonstrate how to install the new kernel version (because BBR requires kernel 4.9 or higher) and enable BBR acceleration.

 First, check the current server's kernel version.